Last Updated on March 17, 2022 by Nancie

-When birds don’t come to your feeders, what can you do?
-I think when you are trying to attract birds to your yard, it helps to think like a bird.
-Here is a checklist of possible causes and solutions to attract birds to your feeders.
+When birds are not coming to your feeders, what can you do?
+When trying to attract birds to your yard, it helps to think like a bird.
+Here is a checklist of possible problems and solutions for attracting birds to your feeders, either for the first time or when birds have disappeared from your feeders.

 Are Your Feeders Consistently Full?

 If you only put out food occasionally, it may take birds a while to find it when you do put it out.
-If feeders go empty often, they will look for more reliable food sources and may not come to your feeders as often.
+If feeders go empty often, birds will look for more reliable food sources.
+They may not come to your feeders as often.

 What Seed Is In Your Feeders?

+Make sure the seed in your feeders is what birds want.
 Each type of bird has their own preferences.
-Many cheaper seed mixes are full of filler seed that birds either don’t usually like or that appeals to birds we aren’t always hoping to attract.
+Many cheaper seed mixes are full of filler seed that birds either typically don’t like or that appeals to birds we’d rather not attract.

-Black oil sunflower seed appeals to many of the birds we typically try to attract to our feeders.
+Black oil sunflower seed appeals to many birds we typically try to attract to feeders.
 (Try sunflower hearts/chips if the black oil seed shells make too much mess.)
-But there are other seeds to try.
+But there are also other seeds to try.

 For example, cardinals often love safflower seed.
-Sparrows, juncos, mourning doves and many other ground feeders (including starlings and cowbirds) also like white proso millet.
-In warmer months, sugar water mixtures appeal to hummingbirds.
+Sparrows, juncos, Mourning Doves and many other ground feeders (including starlings and cowbirds) also like white proso millet.
+In warmer months, sugar-water mixtures appeal to hummingbirds.
 Suet appeals to many birds in the winter as well as in their breeding seasons.
-Some birds don’t eat seed at all, and are instead attracted by things like berries or pine cones they find on the bushes and trees and other plants in your yard.
+Some birds don’t eat seed at all, and are instead attracted by things like berries or caterpillars they find in your yard.

 All birds are looking for nutritious, fresh food.
-Goldfinches in particular are notoriously picky about their nyjer seed but no bird is going to be thrilled with moldy or dried up stale seed.
+Goldfinches in particular are notoriously picky about nyjer seed, but no bird is going to be thrilled with moldy or dried up stale seed.
 (Moldy seed is also not healthy for them.)

-If the seed is wet and clumped or full of cobwebs or has been sitting out in a feeder for months, get rid of it and start fresh.
+If the seed is wet and clumped or full of cobwebs or has been sitting in a feeder for months, get rid of it.
+Start fresh.

 Are Your Feeders A Match For Birds You Want to Attract?